Association of Draughting, Supervisory and Technical Employees: Growth

-The union grew rapidly during WWII, due to the increased demand for employees with technical expertise, many of them promoted from trades positions, and by 1941 the union's membership had reached 1,793.
+The union grew rapidly during World War II, due to the increased demand for employees with technical expertise, many of them promoted from trades positions, and by 1941 the union's membership had reached 1,793.
 In 1943 the union extended its industrial remit to provide for coverage of draughtsmen.
 In 1944, with branches in Victoria and New South Wales, the union achieved federal registration as the Association of Architects, Engineers, Surveyors and Draughtsmen of Australia (AAESDA).
 Its acronym would lead it to be affectionately nicknamed the 'Alphabetical Association'.
 The first annual meeting of the new Federal Council of the AAESDA was held in December 1945 and it was decided to move the union's head office from Queensland to Melbourne, where it would remain for the rest of the union's history – mainly due to the fact that the Victorian state branch had the largest membership in the union.
 In the same year the AAESDA merged with the Commonwealth Temporary Technical Officers' Association, formed two years earlier by government technicians in war-time service, based in Sydney.

 In September 1947 the AAESDA merged with the Australian Association of Draughtsmen (AAD), after almost three years of negotiations.
 The AAD had been formed in Sydney in June 1942 by draughtsmen at several major engineering firms, including Cockatoo Dockyard, Babcock & Wilcox and Clyde Engineering, who were frustrated at the low wages in draughting, resulting from its status as a reserved occupation.
 Like the AAESDA, the AAD had benefited from war-time industrial activity through a growing membership, quickly expanding to other states and achieving federal registration in October 1943.
 The AAD had initially opposed the federal registration of the AAESDA, on the grounds that the two organisations would compete for coverage of the same employees.

 The AAESDA continued to grow in the post-war years, as a result of rapid economic expansion and industrialisation.
 Between 1959 and 1964 it averaged over 13% annual growth in membership, and by 1965 had reached 12,738 members, of whom 7322 were employed in the private sector.
 Membership peaked ten years later, with a total of 24,296 members.